Archer (2009 TV series): Characters and settings

 The core Archer characters from left to right: Cheryl Tunt, Ray Gillette, Lana Kane, Sterling Archer, Malory Archer, Cyril Figgis, Pam Poovey, and Dr. Algernop Krieger.

 Archer follows the exploits of eight dysfunctional secret agents and support staff of the International Secret Intelligence Service (ISIS), a fictional New York–based intelligence agency.
 They are Sterling Archer, the show's narcissistic, philandering protagonist; Malory Archer, retired agent-turned-ISIS director and Sterling's abusive mother; Lana Kane, Sterling's on-and-off lover and mother of his daughter Abbiejean, and by far the most qualified ISIS field agent; Ray Gillette, the agency's openly gay bomb specialist; Pam Poovey, the foolish but exceptionally skilled human resources supervisor-turned-agent; Cyril Figgis, the mild-mannered, often ridiculed accountant-turned-agent; Cheryl Tunt, Malory's neurotic personal assistant; and Dr. Algernop Krieger, the agency's bizarre, morally bankrupt scientist with little regard for the well-being of his test subjects.

 The show features an array of supporting characters, several of whom gained expanded roles in subsequent episodes.
 Major supporting roles in Archer include Len Trexler, the head of rival spy agency ODIN (Organization of Democratic Intelligence Networks); Slater, an arms dealer and undercover agent for the CIA; Katya Kazanova, head of the KGB and Sterling's former love interest; Fabian Kingsworth, the powerful CEO of spy conglomerate IIA (International Intelligence Agency); Zara Khan, an Interpol agent who joins the agency as Sterling's new partner; and Barry Dylan, Sterling's nemesis who, after seeking redemption, forges an alliance.

 Events in Archers early seasons transpire in an anachronistic, Cold War–esque universe.
-The real-time history is therefore frequently referenced despite the comedy's ambiguous timeline.
-This method of plot structure allowed producers the discretion to source elements they felt best fit the in-canon universe.
+Real history is frequently alluded to despite the comedy's ambiguous timeline.
+This allowed producers to use elements they felt best fit the in-canon universe.
 In the show's middle seasons, Archer eschews its spy premise to advance Sterling's character arc.
-Each season has a unique mythology of events highlighting the group's incompetence during their exploits.
+Each season has a unique mythology of events highlighting the group's incompetence.
 The main storyline climaxes when Sterling falls into a coma.
 From seasons eight to ten, Archer is reimagined in three self-contained universes, coinciding with a deeper exploration of Sterling's psyche.